Donitzo/godot-simple-portal-system/README.md

 The shader is very simple and just renders a screen-space texture and handles fade-out.

-The portal script handles the creation of viewports and virtual cameras in `_ready`.
+The portal script handles the creation of a viewport and virtual exit camera.
 In `_process` the exit camera position is updated according to the main camera.
 In addition, the `_process` function handles adjusting the near clipping plane of the exit camera to find a compromise between not rendering objects behind the portal, and not cutting off the portal itself.
 This is done by simply projecting the four corners of the portal onto the camera forward vector to get the near clipping distance.
 The portal class also has functions for transforming between frames of reference and raycasting.

 ## About Modelling Portals